Reach Out: Ways To Help A Loved One At Risk Of Suicide

 Signs of suicide risk to watch for include changes in mood and behavior, Marshall says.

 "For example, someone who is usually part of a group or activity and you notice that they stop showing up," explains Marshall.
-"Someone who is usually pretty even tempered, and you see they are easily frustrated or angry."
+"Someone who is usually pretty even-tempered, and you see they are easily frustrated or angry."

 Other signs include feeling depressed, anxious, irritable or losing interest in things.